 The London session, before the US open, tends to be fairly trendy.
 Once the US opens, the EURUSD may be trendy or choppy, but the amount of movement typically picks up.
 If the amount of movement does not pick up once the US opens, that is a sign that the price action will likely be choppy until proven otherwise.
 Once London closes, and only the US is open, there is often less movement and the price action becomes choppy again.

-Between looking at wave/swing highs and lows, and these other tendencies discussed above, we can (with practice) discern when to trade and when not to quite quickly as conditions change.
+Between looking at wave/swing highs and lows, and these other tendencies discussed above, we can (with practice) discern when to trade and when not to quite quickly as market conditions change.
 We likely only need to have one or two losses before we see that conditions are not ideal for our trending day trading strategies.
 Such losses are recouped once the trending movement begins again, considering profitable trades are bigger than losing trades.
 This is discussed in the next section.

 Examples of Adapting as Trading Conditions Change

 The 1-minute chart below is from the London session.
 There’s an initial rally, so the default response it to look for trade setups that will get us into a long trade.
 When I see a trend, I trust it until there is evidence to the contrary.
 [For an uptrend, evidence to the contrary would be a lower swing low, a lower swing high, or an upward move that barely makes it past the prior high, an upward move that lacks velocity relative to any recent down moves, or a downward move that is so strong that it will likely create a lower swing low even if it hasn’t quite yet.]